What Is a Marketing Channel? 6 Types to Prioritize in 2024

 • Improve customer experience

-Continue reading to explore examples of marketing channels and the steps to devise a strategy to reach your target market
+Explore examples of marketing channels and the steps you can take to devise a strategy to reach your target market

 How marketing channels have changed over time

 A few years ago, Facebook ads were popular for targeting the masses who used the social media platform.
 But now, since audiences are shifting their attention toward other platforms, TikTok, YouTube, and Instagram are gaining ad spend.
-But there's other ways to reach people.
-Word of mouth will always be an effective form of marketing, while SEO and content marketing have continued to hold strong especially when combined with email marketing and social media.
+But you can reach people in other ways.
+Word of mouth will always be an effective form of marketing, while SEO and content marketing have continued to hold strong, especially when combined with email marketing and social media.

 Placeholder